This page introduces the different material types in V-Ray for SketchUp.

 .vismat files are no longer supported.
 For more information visit Migrating from Previous Versions page.

-With V-Ray Next, Update 1 experimental support to the SketchUp texture colorization functionality is added.
-It allows the SketchUp material colorization to affect the rendered image.
+With V-Ray 5 permanent support for the SketchUp texture colorization functionality is added.
+Note that it does not affect the material preview in the Asset Editor but only the appearance of the rendered image.

 ||V-Ray Asset Editor|| > Create Asset > Materials